 IMAP: Internet Message Access Protocol.
 Standard email protocol that stores email messages onto a mail server.

-Internet of things: Physical objects, such as smart home security systems, that are able to collect and transfer data over a wireless network without any human interference
+Internet of things: Physical objects, such as smart home security systems, that can collect and transfer data over a wireless network without any human interference.

 IP Address: Refers to the unique string of numbers that identifies your devices.
 The IP address is commonly referred to as the ZIP codes of the internet.